In 2019, marketing technology (martech) was already a $121 billion dollar industry.

 What is customer relationship management (CRM) software?

-Again, customer relationship management (CRM) software is aptly named!
+Again, CRM software is aptly named!
 This type of platform manages your brand’s relationships with current and potential customers.
 Some key features include helping you stay connected to customers, providing visibility into the sales pipeline, and of course, capturing leads.

 P.S.
 Think of a CRM as a sales tool, while a cross-channel platform includes marketing functionalities.